 Are backed by extensive scientific research.
 Their team and includes only men and women dedicated to extending the lifespan and healthspan of the entire human race.

 Time to look at the ingredients and see what they can do.
-The product contains:
+Active-PK contains:

 - Gynostemma Pentaphyllum Leaf Extract (ActivAMP) 450 mg: This is also called Jiaogulan or Southern Ginseng.
 It may help treat obesity1.

 - Quercetin Dihydrate 100 mg: Scientific research has shown Quercetin increases human endurance through improved exercise capacity.
 The effect is however not very significant with only a 2% improvement2.

 - Berberine 100 mg: Has been used in Chinese medicine for many years to treat a number of ailments.
 It has many health benefits including treating diabetes and helping weight loss3.

 The capsules contain no caffeine, dairy or synthetic additives.

 How Does Active PK Work?